-Zagreb's S issuer profile score is assessed as neutral to low (S-2).
-Zagreb is more exposed to net immigration flows.
+Zagreb's Social issuer profile score is assessed as neutral to low (S-2).
+Zagreb benefits from a strong demographic profile.
 The unemployment rate in Zagreb is lower than the average for Croatia, and the average salary in Zagreb is higher than that in the remaining parts of the country.
-Access to education, health care facilities and provision of basic services are good.
+Access to education, healthcare facilities and provision of basic services are good.